 2.4 If, in the context of a processing operation, a Data Protection Impact Assessment (DPIA) or prior consultation of the supervisory authority is required, the Processor shall assist the Controller as necessary.

 Article 3.
 Transfer of personal data

-3.1 The Processor may process the personal data in countries within the European Union.
+3.1 The Processor may process personal data in countries within the European Union.
 The personal data shall not be transferred to countries outside of the European Union without the prior written consent of the Controller.

 Article 4.
 Division of responsibility

 4.1 For the purposes of the processing operations, the Processor shall make available ICT resources that shall be used by the Controller for the above-mentioned purposes.
 The Processor shall only perform processing operations in accordance with separate agreements.

 4.2 The Processor shall only be responsible for processing the personal data under this Data Processing Agreement, in accordance with the Controller’s instructions and subject to the express (ultimate) responsibility of the Controller.
 It is expressly agreed that the Processor shall not be responsible for other processing of personal data, including, in any event, but not limited to the collection of personal data by the Controller, processing for purposes of which the Controller has not advised the Processor, processing by third parties and/or for other purposes.

 4.3 The Controller warrants that the content and use of the personal data and the instruction to process it as referred to in this Agreement are not unlawful and do not infringe any third-party rights.

 Article 5.
 Engagement of third parties or subcontractors

 5.1 The Controller hereby gives the Processor permission to use a third party to process personal data under this Data Processing Agreement, provided that the applicable privacy legislation is observed.